 Performing basic point-of-care testing, such as reading blood glucose levels

 Preparing blood, urine, and other specimens for testing

 Maintaining medical equipment such as needles, test tubes, and blood vials

 More detailed information on test criteria is available within NHA’s test prep resources, which they offer through their website at an additional cost.

 Like the NHA certification, the AMCA PTC covers all topic areas necessary for students to perform the daily clinical functions of a phlebotomy technician.

-According to AMCA, the PTC exam covers these particular areas of competency:
+According to AMCA, the PTC exam consists of 100 questions divided into these particular areas of competency: